awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q5\.
 What should I do if a receive a notice saying that my account is under review or that my sending is paused because of an issue with spamtraps?<a name="st-q5"></a>

 First, you should address the issue that caused us to place your account under review or pause your ability to send email\.
-Next, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+Next, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
 If we agree that the changes you've made appropriately address the issue, we'll cancel the review period or remove the sending pause from your account\.

 Because of the way that spamtrap hits are reported, it may take three weeks or more before we are able to determine if the changes you made solved the issue\.